usnistgov/metaschema-xslt/src/schema-gen/InspectorXSLT/readme.md

 See the [Metaschema project site](https://pages.nist.gov/metaschema) for more information.

-## Who is this for?
+## Project purposes

+While this project offers a tool that may be useful (for data validation) its ultimate focus is not the data validation as such, but to demonstrate principles of verifiable and trustworthy data validation.

-A primary goal of this project is to serve as a complete and correct implementation of the [NIST Metaschema Modeling Framework](https://pages.nist.gov/metaschema), in demonstration of its features, with the objective of helping to validate its approach to data modeling and governance.
+A primary goal of this project is to serve as a complete and correct implementation of the [NIST Metaschema Modeling Framework](https://pages.nist.gov/metaschema), in demonstration of its features, with the objective of helping to confirm, by testing, its approach to data modeling and governance.

 A secondary goal is to be fully transparent and traceable in operation and documented and tested fully, so as to serve as a resource and template for future developers of Metaschema, XML/XSLT and other technologies.